Siege of Menagh Air Base: Aftermath

-The fall of Menagh Air Base fortified the rebel control over much of northernwestern Syria.
-The role of JAMWA in the siege, however, strengthened outside perception of the Syrian insurgency as one relying heavily on foreign Jihadists.
-Extremist islamists generally portrayed the victory as being one for their cause.
-Regional expert Joanna Paraszczuk argued that the importance of JAMWA in the siege of Menagh Air Base should not be overstated, however, as the victory was achieved through the coordination of numerous rebel groups and not just the activities of JAMWA.
+The fall of Menagh Air Base fortified rebel control over much of north-western Syria.
+The role of JAMWA in the siege, however, strengthened outside perception of the Syrian insurgency as one relying heavily on foreign jihadists.
+Islamist extremists generally portrayed the victory as being one for their cause.
+Regional expert Joanna Paraszczuk argued that the importance of JAMWA in the siege should not be overstated, however, as the victory was achieved through the coordination of numerous rebel groups and not just the activities of JAMWA.

-Two and a half years after the siege's end, in February 2016, the Syrian Democratic Forces supported by Russian airstrikes captured Menagh Air Base from the rebels.
+Two and a half years after the siege's end, in February 2016, the Kurdish-led Syrian Democratic Forces, supported by Russian airstrikes, captured Menagh Air Base from the rebels.